How to Create a Studio on a Budget

 Stretch your budget further by shopping strategically:

-7. Optimize Your Setup
+9. Test and Optimize Your Setup

 Final Thoughts